SiliconLabs/bluetooth_applications/bluetooth_explorer_kit_bio_sensor_oled/README.md

 ## How It Works ##

-Upon reset, the application will display the Silicon Labs's logo on the OLED screen in three seconds.
-Then the OLED display will off to save energy.
+Upon reset, the application will display the Silicon Labs's logo on the OLED screen for three seconds.
+Then the OLED display will be off to save energy.
 Follow the below steps to test the example:

 1. Open the EFR Connect app on your smartphone.